Care Home Negligence Claims

 When elderly and vulnerable people are unable to live independently and require the facilities and support of a care home, the responsibility of their welfare is placed in the hands of their care workers.
 The care staff are expected to understand each person’s individual needs and work to ensure their comfort, health and security are a priority at all times.

 Unfortunately, this duty of care can be breached which is unacceptable and can lead to a severe impact on a resident’s life.
-Some of the most common cases of care home neglect that we have dealt with include:
+Some of the most common cases of care home neglect include:

 - Errors in administration of medication or failing to administer medication at all